Skip to main content

 Dr. Lovich was born to study these amazing and beloved creatures.

-In fact, as a little boy, his parents gifted him a Reptiles and Amphibians guide which he has to this day.
-Decades later, he went on to write his own defining opus, an illustrated hardcover guide called "Turtles of the World, a Guide to Every Family."
+As a young boy, his parents gifted him a Reptiles and Amphibians guide which he has to this day.
+Decades later, he went on to write his own books, including "Turtles of the World, a Guide to Every Family."

-In recognition of their significance, Dr. Lovich went from collecting box turtles as a boy to formal studies as an adult, and along the way had some incredible adventures.
-He is so devoted to his work that he donned special gear to wade through treated wastewater wetlands to find out how the only two populations of western pond turtles in the Mojave Desert fared.
+Dr. Lovich went from collecting box turtles to formal studies as an adult, and along the way had some incredible adventures.
+He is so devoted to his work that he waded through treated wastewater wetlands to find out how populations of western pond turtles in the Mojave Desert fared.
 Other adventures, or misadventures, include surviving a hurricane overnight on a barrier island to complete population assessments of diamond-backed terrapins with his collaborators.
 Research of this turtle population (that he jokingly dubbed “hurricane turtles”) on Kiawah Island off the coast of South Carolina is the longest continuously running study of those turtles in the world.

 You might ask, what makes these reptiles so iconic?